FiodarPiatrou/FreezingHotDemo/README.md

 Original repo is private

-This is the source code of project made for a Game Jam
+This is the source code of the project made for a Game Jam

 Build is available for use at :